Cheong Jun Hoong: Career

 10m synchronized platform with Pandelela Rinong and 3m synchronized springboard with Nur Dhabitah Sabri.
 She won her first Olympic medal, a silver in the 10m synchronized platform with a final score of 344.34.
 However, she did not qualify for the final of the 3m event.
 She placed 5th in the 3m synchro event.
 Due to her persisting back pain, in October 2016 she withdrew from the 2016 FIN A Diving Grand Prix in Kuching, Sarawak.

 In June 2017, Cheong returned from a back injury to win the bronze medal in the 1m springboard event at the 7th Asian Diving Cup in Macau after withdrawing from the Kazan and Windsor legs of the 2017 FINA Diving World Series earlier.
 Cheong became Malaysia's first diving World Champion, when she took home the gold medal in the 10m platform event in the 2017 World Aquatics Championships in Budapest, pipping her closest rival by just 1.5 points.
 Four of the seven judges gave a perfect 10 on her best dive in the competition, and she finished with an overall score of 397.5.
 She also won a bronze in the 10m synchronized 10 platform event with Pandelela Rinong with a total score of 328.74.

 Cheong was chosen as one of the flag-bearers for Malaysia at the 2017 Southeast Asian Games alongside two reigning world champions cyclist Azizulhasni Awang and silat exponent Mohd Al-Jufferi Jamari.

 Retirement

 On 4 January 2022, Cheong announced her retirement after her contract as a full-time athlete with the National Sports Council and Malaysia Swimming was not renewed.
-One of the reasons Cheong provided for her retirement was a second knee injury she acquired in 2018 and had not been able to re-achieve a certain level of performance after getting.
+One of the reasons Cheong provided for her retirement was a second knee injury she acquired in 2018 and had not been able to re-achieve a certain level of performance since then.